 Hong Kong is on top of the league of asset management centres in the world.
 As the largest user of the Qualified Foreign Institutional Investors (QFII) scheme and the largest destination of the Qualified Domestic Institutional Investors (QDII), Hong Kong has attracted a high concentration of international and Chinese banks, fund management houses and brokerage firms.

-In addition, the Mutual Recognition of Funds (MRF) was introduced in 2015.
+The Mutual Recognition of Funds (MRF) was also introduced in 2015.
 Under the scheme, eligible Mainland and Hong Kong funds can be distributed in each other’s market through a streamlined vetting process.
-It provides a new channel for foreign investors to access the domestic China market by investing in the funds managed by mainland fund houses, and the other way round.
+It provides a channel for foreign investors to access the domestic China market by investing in the funds managed by mainland fund houses, and the other way round.